Through studying science you will receive a broad knowledge of biology, chemistry and physics topics.

 To see other degree courses related to science

-You can watch a great series of videos of young people who are working in jobs that use science on the BBC Bitesize website.
+You can watch videos of people who are working in or studying science on Careerpilot Video Stories.